yayomithakshila/team11php-project/README.md

 In this section, list and describe the features or functionality that you are working on.
 You can use checkboxes to track the progress of each feature.

-- [ ] Feature 1 (Yayomi Premathilaka): Login/signup to the website.
+- [ ] Feature 1 (Yayomi Premathilaka): Login/Logout/signup to the website.
 - [ ] Feature 2 (Soorya Rasandi): Package selection and make reservations.
-- [ ] Feature 3 (Ruwani Rangika): Add Delete images to the image gallery.
+- [ ] Feature 3 (Ruwani Rangika): Add Delete images to the image gallery with admin.
 - [ ] Feature 4 (Ravindu Dhananjaya): Customer review and ratings.

 > Add features as required.